higumalu/pediatricNAFLD_diagnostic/README.md

-# pediatricNAFLD_diagnostic
+# pediatricNAFLD diagnostic using QUS and deep learning
-backbone and dataset
+Focus on backbone and dataload